dankreiger/redux-from-scratch/README.md

 ### TODO:

-- Redo all of this in typescript
+- Write tests first (TypeScript)
-- Write tests first
+- Redo all of this in TypeScript